frappe/manual_erpnext_com/manual_erpnext_com/www/contents/accounts/journal-entry.md

 Depreciation is when you write off certain value of your assets as an expense.
-For example if you have a computer that you will use for say 5 years, you can distribute its expense over the period and pass a Journal Voucher at the end of each year reducing its value by a certain percentage.
+For example if you have a computer that you will use for say 5 years, you can distribute its expense over the period and pass a Journal Entry at the end of each year reducing its value by a certain percentage.

   * Debit: Depreciation (Expense)